-Single Girder EOT Cranes: A single girder crane is that crane which consists of one main bridge and is too much lighter than double girder in construction.
-As such it is a very good option when someone needs light industrial applications.
-The major parts of the single girder cranes are an electrically managed hoist, the main bridge, and end beams.
+Single Girder EOT Cranes: A single girder crane is that crane which consists of one main bridge and is much lighter than double girder in construction.
+As such, it is a perfect option when you need a crane for lighter applications.
+The major parts of the single girder cranes are an electrical hoist, the main bridge, and the end carriages.

 Instructions for overhead EOT Crane operation

-- Crane capacity– Before you start the operation of such cranes, you should know the load capacity of the crane.
-Any loads that are more than the given load capacity of the crane shouldn’t be moved.
+- Crane capacity– Before you start the operation of any crane, you should know the load capacity of the crane.
+Any loads that are more than the given load capacity of the crane shouldn’t be lifted.
 Check the hoist brakes, and if they show incapability to hold the load, slowly lower the load, report the condition instantly and don’t operate it until repairs have been done.

-- Daily exercise– A daily inspection of the machine is must and don’t operate your crane if workings are in disrepair.
+- Daily Inspection– A daily inspection of the machine is a must before crane operation and shouldn’t be operated if any part needs repair or maintenance.
 To check the crane, move it in all the directions to ensure smooth movement.
 Keep your ears on for unfamiliar sounds and reinstate worn parts in no time.

 - No loose parts– Remove any loose component or accessories prior to lifting your load.
-The hoisting ropes and sling should be free of slack and the crane’s lifting device should be properly fixed in the hook’s saddle.
+The hoisting ropes and sling should be free of slack, and the material should be properly fixed in the hook’s saddle.

-- Stop the crane fully– It is necessary to be familiar with the location of every control of the crane, particularly how to stop it when it is an emergency.
-That can be done frequently by activating a disconnect switch, which should be under the reach and in working condition.
+- Stop the crane fully– It is necessary to be familiar with every control of the crane, particularly how to stop it when it is an emergency.
+That can be done frequently by activating an Emeergencyswitch, which should be under the reach and in working condition.
 Controls should be properly marked as to their function.

-- Be ready for an emergency– Operators and site workers must have knowledge of what to do in the condition of mechanical, electrical, or power failures.
-Processes should be executed for recovering an operator from a cab when there is an emergency.
-All cabs mandatorily need to carry fire extinguishers.
+- Be ready for an emergency– Operators and site workers must know what to do in the condition of mechanical, electrical, or power failures.
+Processes should be executed for recovering an operator from a cabin when there is an emergency.
+All cabins mandatorily need to carry fire extinguishers.

-- Shutdown when you finish operation– Ensure you switch all controls to the “Off” mode before exiting the crane.
+- Shutdown when you finish operation– Ensure you switch all controls to the “Off” mode before exiting the operator cabin.
 Also, make sure you have removed the load hanging on the hooks of the crane, hoist all hooks to a mid-position and place it at a specified site.

 Safety tips for overhead crane operation